STUDENTS IN GRADUATE PROGRAMS ARE SUBJECT TO THE ACADEMIC POLICIES OF THE UNIVERSITY.

 Transfer of Credits:

-3. Undergraduate coursework and/or coursework used for another Asbury degree or credential may not be applied to a graduate program unless specifically indicated and approved by the Academic Dean.
+4. Undergraduate coursework, and/or coursework used for another Asbury degree or credential, may not be applied to a graduate program unless specifically indicated and approved by the Academic Dean.

 Regular attendance and participation in class are essential.
 This includes punctuality, participation, collegiality, effort, etc.

-Dropping a Course or Withdrawal: Students needing to drop a course or withdraw from the university must do so through the Registrar’s Office and must complete the appropriate forms.
+Dropping A Course Or Withdrawal: Students needing to drop a course or withdraw from the university must do so through the Registrar’s Office and must complete the appropriate forms.
 Students who do not file these forms and simply stop attending classes will receive a grade of “F” in such courses and there is no refund of tuition.
 See Academic Policies and Procedures: Withdrawal Policy.